sganz/CrankWheel/README.md

 - Spoke Inner Diameter - Sets the inner diameter of the spoke holes, should be less then the Outer Diameter
 - Spoke Outer Diameter - Sets the outer diameter of the spoke holes
 - Spoke Rotation - Rotates the spoke pattern some degrees, default is 0
-- Show Legend - Shows a text legend on the drawing with all the parameters
+- Show Legend - Shows a text legend on the drawing with all the parameters (can cause drawing to slow on some machines)
 - Debug - Draws any debug lines, typically circles to show layout

-- Tooth Width - NOT CURRENTLY SUPPORTED

 ## Todo
 - Add Round operation on spoke holes, easily done manually, but would be nice to do in the script
-- Better control of tooth width, they are currently proportioned at 50-50 duty cycle which for low tooth count larger wheels might not be what's desired.
-- Compute area of a tooth and use that with some fancy math to generate a balance hole at some radius
-- Add this and some examples on my site www.gtsparkplugs.com
+- Better error handling with warning
+- Tool tips

 Some of the above can be easily done in QCAD with a small amount of manual work.